 So, whenever you are working on your slides, always align and position them properly.
 No matter the presentation tool used, chances are, it will have an alignment tool.

 Presentation software such as Keynote and Figma even offer an option to create background grids to help with the alignment.
 Below is an example of a slide, before and after aligning the texts and icons.
 Notice the difference?

 As you progress through the design of your presentation, it is essential that you stay consistent.
 No matter how many slides your presentation has, they are still part of one presentation.
-And you don’t always have to keep the same background color for this.
+And you don’t always have to keep the same background color, or slide themes for this.
 Consistency in design can be achieved through design elements, color schemes, and similar illustrations.

 Take a moment to look at these three slides.
 Although some of the slides seem to be styled differently from the rest, the color scheme of design elements holds the presentation together.
 It’s crucial to make sure that each one of your slides is visually connected to the previous one, to make sure your viewers don’t lose track of what you were saying.